Emergency Action Plans Provide Guidelines For

 ### Assess the Risks

 Start by asking: What could go wrong here?
-So list every hazard that is plausible for your location or industry.
-Worth adding: think about weather events, structural failures, medical emergencies, and even security threats.
-Prioritize them based on likelihood and potential impact.
+Now, prioritize them based on likelihood and potential impact.
+List every hazard that is plausible for your location or industry.
+Think about weather events, structural failures, medical emergencies, and even security threats.
 This step grounds the entire plan in reality rather than wishful thinking.

 ### Define Roles and Responsibilities

 Who calls the emergency services?
-Who handles the shutdown of critical equipment?
-That's why write these roles down in plain language and post them where everyone can see them.
-On the flip side, who is the point person for accounting for staff?
+On top of that, who is the point person for accounting for staff?
+Now, who handles the shutdown of critical equipment?
+Write these roles down in plain language and post them where everyone can see them.
 Avoid vague titles like “team leader” – be specific about names or departments.

 ### Establish Communication Channels

 A plan is only as good as its ability to get information out fast.
-Identify primary and backup ways to alert people: loud alarms, text alerts, email blasts, or even social media posts.
+So identify primary and backup ways to alert people: loud alarms, text alerts, email blasts, or even social media posts.
 Make sure every channel has a designated owner and a clear protocol for activation.

 ### Map Out Evacuation Routes and Assembly Points